Stonelinks/jekyll-gettext-plugin/README.md

-# Jekyll::Gettext::Plugin
+#Jekyll gettext plugin

-A quick and dirty i18n plugin for jekyll based on gettext and po files
+A quick and dirty i18n plugin for jekyll based on gettext and po files.

-Inspiration taken from [jekyll-multiple-languages-plugin](https://github.com/screeninteraction/jekyll-multiple-languages-plugin), it was just a little overkill for my needs and I wasn't a fan of managing translations in yaml files.
+A lot of inspiration taken from [jekyll-multiple-languages-plugin](https://github.com/screeninteraction/jekyll-multiple-languages-plugin), it was just a little overkill for my needs and I wasn't a fan of managing translations in yaml files.

 ## Installation